Apply for BAföG to study

 -

-- pay slip from your part-time job or a copy of your work contract,
+- a pay stub from a part-time job or a copy of the contract for services,

 - Riester pension certificate.